w31loa/w31loa/README.md

 Hey there, I'm w31loa! 👋

-About Me
+About Me:
 I'm all about music 🎵, long walks 🚶‍♂️, and deep philosophical thoughts 🤔.
 When I'm not coding, you'll find me jamming to my favorite tunes or exploring new ideas.
 Currently diving into Go and working on some cool stuff!

-What I Do
+What I Do:
   Languages: TypeScript, Go 💻

   Frameworks: NestJS, Express 🛠️

   Databases: PostgreSQL 🗄️

+Tools:
-Tools: Prisma, Docker 🐳
+  Prisma, Docker 🐳

 Let's Connect!